 Vertuccio Farms, Mesa

-If you find yourself on the opposite side of town, however, you'll want to check out Mesa's Vertuccio Farms, where the fall festival takes place the entire month of October.
+If you find yourself on the opposite side of town, however, you'll want to check out Mesa's Vertuccio Farms, where the fall festival takes place for (almost) the entire month of October.
 Explore the 5-acre corn maze, hit the mini golf links, paint a pumpkin, check out the farm animals and visit the farmers market for seasonal produce and flowers (there are even corn stalks and hay bales for sale).
 Sound like fun?
 That's just the beginning.
-There's pumpkin bowling, a zip line and a variety of farm-inspired obstacles to climb, slide and bounce your way through, too.
-Please note: Because the farm is operating at a limited capacity to maintain social distancing, tickets should be purchased online in advance.
+There's pumpkin bowling, a zip line, and a variety of farm-inspired obstacles to climb, slide and bounce your way through, too.

 Hours: